On the Iron Trail

 In winter, Giants Ridge is able to retain snow for alpine skiing and cross-country ski racing longer than anywhere else in Minnesota.

 Today, this stretch is known as the Iron Trail.
-One of the most interesting stops is at its western edge, virtually in the back yard of Calumet.
+One of the most interesting stops has been at its western edge, virtually in the back yard of Calumet.

 This was the Hill Annex Mine, from which 63 million tons of ore were taken between 1913 and 1978 on land leased from the state, which now runs it as a state park.